I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ufs/ns-ufs-ufs_rpmb_unit_descriptor.md

 ## Members

+`bBootLunID`

 `bDescriptorIDN`

 Specifies the type of the descriptor.
 This descriptor will have a value of <b>UFS_DESC_UNIT_IDN</b>.

 `bLength`

 Specifies the length, in bytes, of this descriptor.

+`bLogicalBlockSize`

+Specifies the logical block size of the descriptor.

 `bLUEnable`

 Specifies if the logic unit number (LUN) is enabled.
 If <b>bLUEnable</b> is equal to 0x00, the logical unit is disabled.

 `bLUQueueDepth`

 Specifies the logical unit queue depth.
 Can be any value from 0x00 to 0xff.

 `bLUWriteProtect`

 Specifies if the logical unit is write-protected.
 Contains one of the following values:
 <table>
 <tr>
 <th>Value</th>